 Former FBI director Robert Mueller has been appointed Special Counsel in charge of investigating Russian involvement in the last presidential election.
 Mr. Mueller was FBI director at the time Ms. Edmonds was fired by the FBI.
 No action was taken by director Mueller regarding Sibel’s report of foreign entities engaged in espionage against the United States.
-One of these foreign entities is a 25 Billion dollar organization run by Islamic leader Fethullah Gulen, who lives in the United States and has received hundreds of millions of tax dollars to start charter schools in America.
+One of these foreign entities is a multi-billion dollar organization run by Islamic leader Fethullah Gulen.
+Mr. Gulen currently lives in the United States and has received hundreds of millions of tax dollars to start charter schools in America.

 This report by Ms. Edmond’s news organization NEWSBUD, illustrates Mueller’s conflict of interest based on his past failure to take action against Fethullah Gulen.
 Court documents pertaining to Gulen’s immigration status in the U.S. also shed light on the CIA’s illegal operations involving Gulen’s network in Central Asia.